 So, what are the options for dealing with this issue?
 And what are other founders in the ecosystem doing?

 The Common Approach: Using a Lawyer

-The cost varies a huge amount.
+The cost varies a considerable amount.
 Our research suggests that lawyers often offer “business development” rates for fundraising, especially in earlier rounds.
 As a result, the cost of a Seed round can range anywhere from £5000 (small law firm on business development rates) to £20,000 (hourly rates from a top city firm).

 Finding the Right Lawyer

 It’s essential to find a real lawyer and the right lawyer.
 The legacy approach to doing this is asking friends, which does lead to limited choice.
 However, given the wide variation in the cost of different lawyers for the same funding round, a limited choice can be costly.
 It is because many founders will only have connections with expensive lawyers, or even none at all.

 There is one modern alternative to this approach.
 Kula matches you and the specific circumstances of your funding round with a set of lawyers who experienced entrepreneurs have recommended for similar rounds.
 It will allow you to be sure of the quality, compare options and benefit from real competition in the market.